2014 Cadillac CTS

-The roofline and hoodline are roughly an inch lower, again reinforcing the cars new contemporary look.
-Short overhangs upfront combined with one of the car's more signature design treatments give it that stubby appeal.
+The roofline and hoodline are roughly an inch lower, again reinforcing the car's new contemporary look.
+Short overhangs upfront combined with one of the car's more signature design treatments gives it that stubby appeal.
 From a forward three-quarter view, pinched sculpted lines work to draw the eye from the lowered front haunches all the way to the finishing tail treatment.

 Cadillac’s shield grille and vertical lighting elements are revised for 2014.
 The grille is wider, with a more detailed texture, while the headlights - incorporating crystalline LED light guides - flow back with the hood line.

 This CTS has been to the gym and on a diet.
 Cutting the weight of 480 lbs (218 kg) from its frame, the new Cadillac is down to 3,616 lbs (1,640 kg), a significant drop from its former 4,096 lbs (1,858 kg).
 Aluminum door structures and other fat-cutting measures are part of the weight loss trickery.